Fraud and Corruption

-You can download the anti-fraud and corruption strategy and fraud response plan from the attached files section below.
+You can download the anti-fraud and corruption strategy and fraud response plan below.
 This sets out how employees, or members of the public can let us know about suspected cases of fraud or corruption and how we will deal with these cases.

 - Appendix 1: Fraud response plan (PDF, 38KB)

 - Appendix 4: Money laundering (PDF, 56KB)

 - Appendix 5: Anti-bribery policy (PDF, 42KB)

 Tell us what you think about this page

 Please use this space to tell us how we can improve this page, or the website in general.